mhannum72/mylunch/README.md

 todo
 ====

+* Cap the number of meals that a user can have at maybe 1000.
+Cap the number of pictures that a user can have to maybe 3000.
+Each of these can be increased by charging folks a fee .. maybe that's too nickle & dimey.

+* An easier solution: I could allow the user to select a date via a popup calendar.

+* Maybe extend the arrow paradigm, and make each range selection a 'tick' on the arrow?
+As the user goes to the 'next' page of pictures, the ticks will flow from the right side of the page to the left side of the page, or from the left side of the page to the right side of the page if they do a 'prev' selection.
+One possible issue: a user might require more ticks than will fit on a page.
+The 'last' tick could be in the shape of an arrow.

 * The grid-nav bar is not required ..
 I will need something to hold the 'range-navigator' .. maybe this will become the ranged navigator.